Call4Cloud | MMP-C | Autopilot | Device Preparation

 certutil /deletehellocontainer

-If you want to deploy this to all devices you could create a simple PowerShell script targeted at the login user to remove the hello container.
+If you want to deploy this to all devices, you could create a simple PowerShell script that targets the login user and removes the hello container.

 7. Disable Post Logon Provision